Super Off Road

-Ivan "Ironman" Stewart's Super Off Road is an arcade video game released in 1989 by Leland Corporation.
-The game was designed and managed by John Morgan who was also lead programmer, and endorsed by professional off-road racer Ivan Stewart.
-Virgin Games produced several home versions in 1990.
-In 1991, a home console version for the Nintendo Entertainment System was later released by Leland's Tradewest subsidiary, followed by versions for most major home formats including the Master System, Genesis, Super NES, Amiga, and MS-DOS.
+Ivan 'Ironman' Stewart's Super Off Road is a 1989 racing video game developed and published by Leland Corporation for arcades.
+It was designed and managed by John Morgan, who was also lead programmer, and endorsed by professional off-road racer Ivan Stewart.
+Virgin Games produced several home computer versions in 1990, with a version for the Nintendo Entertainment System released by Leland's Tradewest subsidiary the same year.
+It was followed by versions for most major home consoles, including the Master System, Sega Genesis, and Super Nintendo Entertainment System.
 A port for the Atari Jaguar was announced but never released.
-Some of the ports removed Ivan Stewart's name from the title due to licensing issues and are known simply as Super Off Road.
+Some ports lack the Ivan Stewart branding because of licensing issues, and are known simply as Super Off Road.